-Code generation for Arduino (linear frequency modulation with low pass filter)¶
+Code generation for Arduino (linear frequency modulation with low-pass filter)

-.
-This variable will be passed in the user sketch to the PWM controller module to generate an analogue output signal.
+The functional part of the model considered in this example is a subsystem FM forming a well variable Duty.
+This variable in the user sketch will be passed to the PWM controller module to generate an analog output signal.

-the filtered signal $y_ф$ receives an offset and is scaled.
-This is necessary for correct and as accurate as possible generation of the PWM pulse width.
-The PWM resolution in this example is only 5 bits, but this allows a high PWM frequency to be achieved.
+Subsystem contents FM describes linear frequency modulation using the formula .
+The frequency of the signal varies linearly: After passing through the low-pass filter in the block LPF filtered signal gets offset and scaled.
+This is necessary for the correct and most accurate formation of the PWM borehole.
+The PWM resolution in this example is only 5 bits, but this allows you to achieve a high PWM frequency.

-The PWM RMS is defined by the formula $Duty = 16\cdot (y_ф+1)$.
+The PWM borehole is determined by the formula .

-Calculation of the low-pass filter¶
+Calculation of the low-pass filter

-- sampling frequency - 2000 Hz (hence, Nyquist frequency - 1000 Hz),
+- the sampling frequency is 2000 Hz (hence the Nyquist frequency is 1000 Hz),

-- cut-off frequency - 400 Hz,
+- cutoff frequency - 400 Hz,

 - number of poles - 6,